 Review further information about each Math Major Track and the requirements.

 Students that are admitted to the College of Arts and Sciences Honors College Program have the option to complete an honors degree in mathematics.
-Students, along side their faculty and academic advisor, will develop a personalized rigorous curriculum in their discipline.
+Students, alongside their faculty and academic advisor, will develop a personalized rigorous curriculum in their discipline.
 The honors curriculum is comprised of honors, upper level undergraduate, and graduate coursework.

 Introductory Math Seminar

-Students will complete Math 1295 Introductory Seminar during their first year as a math major.
-This faculty lead seminar provides an overview of the scope of mathematics, its subfields, and its applications.
-Presentations will be given on various different sorts of career opportunities.
+Students will complete the Math 1295 Introductory Seminar during their first year as a math major.
+This faculty-led seminar provides an overview of the scope of mathematics, its subfields, and its applications.
+Presentations will be given on various sorts of career opportunities.
 This seminar leads to the discussion of the math major at OSU and the differences among the tracks.
 Students will explore the differences between the math tracks by investigating math problems they would encounter in each field.
 Faculty will also highlight programs and activities that will benefit students as a math major.

 Advising is critical to academic success at Ohio State.
 Advisors at OSU assist in student growth and development by building meaningful educational plans which are compatible with their goals.
 Advising is a continuous and constant process built upon the basis of regular, accumulating contacts between advisor and advisee.
 Students in the Department of Mathematics are dual advised by an Academic Advisor and a Faculty Advisor.

 Academic Advisor - Academic advisors assist students at orientation, teach their introductory course first semester, work to develop academic and career goals, and support them through graduation.
-Students work with an advisor specializing in the students area of study (theoretical, financial, applied, etc.) who provides information about the major and new developments in the field.
+Students work with an advisor specializing in the student's area of study (theoretical, financial, applied, etc.) who provides information about the major and new developments in the field.